netflower/netflower-suspenders/README.md

 installing QT are
 [here](https://github.com/thoughtbot/capybara-webkit/wiki/Installing-Qt-and-compiling-capybara-webkit).

-PostgreSQL needs to be installed and running for the `db:create` rake task.
+MySQL needs to be installed and running for the `db:create` rake task.

 ## Issues